-THE WITCH, the debut feature film from writer/director Robert Eggers, opens wide in theaters across the United States today.
-The film premiered at last year’s Sundance Film Festival, where it garnered huge acclaim for its painstakingly researched historical accuracy and won Eggers the festival’s award for best director.
+THE WITCH, the debut feature film from writer/director Robert Eggers, premiered at the 2015 Sundance Film Festival, where it garnered huge acclaim for its painstakingly researched historical accuracy and won Eggers the festival’s award for best director.
 It then went on to win the horror jury prize at the 2015 Fantastic Fest in September, and shortly after the festival its wide release was announced for 2016.
-To say that its release into the wider world has been anticipated by film fans in general and horror fans in particular is an understatement.
+To say that its release into the wider world was not anticipated by film fans in general and horror fans in particular is an understatement.

-If this narrative sounds familiar, it is because it is very similar to the release trajectory of two other recent high-profile genre releases of the last two years: Jennifer Kent’s THE BABADOOK and David Robert Mitchell’s IT FOLLOWS.
+If this narrative sounds familiar, it is because it is very similar to the release trajectory of two other high-profile genre releases: Jennifer Kent’s THE BABADOOK and David Robert Mitchell’s IT FOLLOWS.
 Like THE WITCH, both of those films made big impressions on audiences at prominent festivals.
 The critical buzz started a wave of prerelease hype that had horror fans salivating at the chance to catch these films on the big screen.
 In a film landscape where studio horror has become increasingly dependent on cheap “found footage” productions, sequels, and the odd film based on a board game, horror fans are always on the lookout for something new, and these films promised just that.

 What makes this exceptionally frustrating is not the fact of dissent itself — anyone is entitled to their own opinion and feelings toward any film — but that these detractors have targeted three films that work within the genre but are also examples of how genre cinema can explore concepts and themes in ways that less fantastic stories cannot.
 In short, the rejection of these films appears to people outside of horror fandom as a rejection of cinema as an art form.
 Critics and cinephiles in general tend to dismiss genre cinema wholesale, and genre fans as well, and seeing members of the community react to these films with such violent negativity only reinforces their image of the “horror fan” as a slack-jawed dullard whose only interests are sex and gore.